jbsulli/test/README.md

 4. Run using Node.js `node app.js`
 5. If all went well, open a browser and navigate to `http://localhost:8080`

+Additional:
+1. Navigate to `http://localhost:8080/cookies` to see all signed cookies
+2. Navigate to `http://localhost:8080/cookies/set` to set cookieVal to 0 for 5 minutes.
+Repeat to increment the cookieVal.
+3. Navigate to `http://localhost:8080/cookies/unset` to clear cookieVal.

 Bonus:

 1. Edit the config file to change the port to 1337